itead/ITEADLIB_Arduino_Nextion/readme.md

 In configuration file `NexSerialConfig.h`, you can find two macros below:

-  - dbSerial: Debug Serial, needed by beginners for debug your nextion applications or sketches.
+  - dbSerial: Debug Serial (baudrate:9600), needed by beginners for debug your nextion applications or sketches.
 If your complete your work, it will be a wise choice to disable Debug Serial.
   - nexSerial: Nextion Serial, the bridge of Nextion and your mainboard.